-In 2010, Mayor Menino and the City Council increased the exemption amount for the 41C Elderly Exemption from \$500 to \$750.
+In 2010, the City Council increased the exemption amount for the 41C Elderly Exemption from \$500 to \$750.
 In 2004, the City of Boston adopted the local option amendment to the 41C to reduce the eligibility age (from 70+ to 65+) and increase the income and asset limits.
 Under the "Boston Bill", taxpayers eligible for the 41C, 37A, 22 or 17D exemptions may also qualify for additional relief of up to twice the amount of the exemption.
 Additional relief is not granted in cases where the relief amount reduces the tax bill to a level below the prior year's tax bill.
 No exemption may lower the taxable value of the property below 10% of the assessed value.

 A tax deferral may be considered when a senior's continued homeownership becomes difficult, and must be repaid with interest once the property is transferred or upon the death of the owner.
-In 2009, Mayor Menino and the Boston City Council adopted a local option to increase the income limit for the tax deferral program from \$40,000 to \$49,000.
+In 2009, the City of Boston adopted a local option to increase the income limit for the tax deferral program from \$40,000 to \$49,000.
 In future years, the income limit will change based on cost-of-living factors.
-In Fiscal Year 2013, the income limit was \$53,000.
+In Fiscal Year 2014, the income limit was \$55,000.